 Some people call patchwork quilts with lots of small squares ‘Postage Stamp Quilts.’
 Some postage stamp quilts have squares as small as 1/2’’.

-I chose 2 1/2’’ fabric squares for my quilt because I wanted to use up MORE of my scraps in less time.
-This size is also great for using pre-cut fabrics.
+I chose 2 1/2’’ fabric squares for the top layer of my quilt because I wanted to use up MORE of my scrap pieces of fabric in less time.
 In addition to perfectly cut mini-charm squares that are already 2 1/2’’, you can also use 5’’ charm squares (just cut each one into 4 pieces) or cut your squares from 2 1/2’’ jelly roll strips.

-Make sure to save some coordinated fabric for the binding!
+Make sure to save some coordinated fabric for the binding strips!

 To make them even easier, quilts like this really shine with simple quilting.
 I used my walking foot to quilt straight diagonal lines through the center of each square in both directions.

 And here’s some more quilty inspiration… my friend Heather turned her patchwork quilt 45 degrees to put all of the squares on point!
 As you can see, she also alternated print fabric squares with solid colors.
 And for quilting, she stitched straight lines 1/4’’ away from the seams.
 The hand-stitched look is from her Babylock Sachiko machine but it would also look beautiful using a regular sewing machine or actual hand quilting.